greghendershott/frog/README.md

 - Paginate the index pages (show only N posts at a time, with older/newer links).

-- Get the Bootstrap responsive mode working.
-It was working for my previous hand-coded site, but for some reason it's not working for Frog.
+- Get the Bootstrap responsive mode working, then add this as a `.frogrc` item instead of harcoding to off.
+(It was working for my previous hand-coded site, but for some reason it's not working for Frog.)

 - Let the user supply a navbar.md to populate the top nav bar.
 Probably as a Markdown unordered (bullet) list of links.